gavinlyonsrepo/TM1638plus/README.md

 1. TM1638  8 KEY & 8 LED , 8 LEDS and 8 Push Buttons (MODEL 1)
 2. TM1638 16 KEY , (QYF) 16 Push buttons (MODEL 2)

-There are two sets of files to support each due to the different way they are wired.
+There are two sets of files to support each due to the different way they are wired and driven.

-** Model 1: TM1638 Module 8 Push buttons 8 LEDS (LED & KEY) **
+**Model 1: TM1638 Module 8 Push buttons 8 LEDS (LED & KEY)**

 ![ module ](https://github.com/gavinlyonsrepo/pic_16F18446_projects/blob/master/images/TM1638.jpg)